BlogSpam-Net/blogspam.js/README.md

 2. Using git submodules.

-If you wish to use `npm` just run the following after cloing the `blogspam.js` repository:
+If you wish to use `npm` just run the following after cloning the `blogspam.js` repository:

       $ npm install